 Because of the importance of radio altimeters to safely operate an aircraft, they are included in the minimum equipment list on aircraft certified for passenger service.
 Furthermore, they must be certified at a safety criticality rating or Design Assurance Level (DAL) of “A”, “Where a software/hardware failure would cause and/or contribute to a catastrophic failure of the aircraft flight control systems” for all transport aircraft and a DAL of “B”, “Where a software/hardware failure would cause and/or contribute to a hazardous/severe failure condition in the flight control systems” for business and regional aircraft.
 Design assurance level is a safety criticality rating from level A to E, with level A/B being the most critical and requiring the most stringent certification process.

 Radio altimeter systems on a single aircraft consist of up to three identical radio altimeter transceiver (Tx/Rx) units with their associated equipment.
 All Tx/Rx units operate simultaneously and independently from one another.
 The radio altitude is computed from the time interval a signal, originating from the aircraft is reflected from the ground.
 Radio altimeters designed for use in automated landing systems are required to achieve an accuracy of 0.9 meters (3 feet).
 The following figure is an illustration of the TX/RX beams of radio altimeter signals.
-The following figure is an illustration of the TX/RX beams of radio altimeter signals.